Understand What Insects Affect Your Evergreen Trees

 Mountain Pine Beetle (MPB)

-In some areas in the Rockies, the damage caused by the Mountain Pine Beetle, Dendroctonus ponderosae, is as far as the eye can see.
+The Mountain Pine Beetle (MPB) Dendroctonus ponderosae, is a notorious Evergreen tree insect in Colorado.
+In some areas in the Rockies, the damage caused by the Mountain Pine Beetle is as far as the eye can see.
 The rust-colored trees are called “beetle kill.”
 MPB lives in Ponderosa, Lodgepole, Scotch, and Limber Pine.
 Outbreaks sometimes reach from wilderness areas into mountain subdivisions and city back yards.
 Natural controls of MPB are woodpeckers, Clerid beetles, and extremely cold weather.
 Many Coloradans wish for one or two frigid winters to control this pest.
 The best approach to MPB treatment is prevention because once infected; nothing can save the tree.

 Just the Facts: